UCLALibrary/ideptoolkit/digprint.md

   * Use artist tape to mark stand positions.
 Set stands at 45 degree angles (see example)
 ![](../assets/img/digprint/image36.png)
 4. Attach the flash heads to light stands, taking care to ensure that the flash head is directly above one leg of the stand, to minimize the risk of tipping.
 Tighten flash head to light stand securely.
-5. Build Softboxes by matching rod color to colors located on Speedrings (the blue dots).
+5. Build soft boxes by matching rod color to colors located on Speedrings (the blue dots).
   * Be patient.
   * The rods are meant to flex, but try not to force the rod too much.
   * Start with one rod, then move to opposite rod.
-Once all rods are snapped in the Softbox should fully form a square
+Once all rods are snapped in, the soft box should fully form a square
-6. Attach Softboxes to flash heads
+6. Attach soft boxes to flash heads
   * Shimmy flash heads into speedring, close down on Speedring clamp to secure.
 7. Check that lighting battery pack is turned off.
   * Connect flash head cords to battery pack.
 Note: **never plug in or unplug flash heads while battery pack is on**